-Abbey Dvorak, Ph.D., MT-BC, is an assistant professor of music therapy at The University of Iowa.
+Abbey Dvorak, Ph.D., MT-BC, is an associate professor of music therapy at The University of Iowa.
 Dr. Dvorak received her PhD and MA from The University of Iowa and BA from Briar Cliff University.
 Previously, she served as Assistant/Associate Professor of Music Education and Music Therapy at The University of Kansas (2013-2020) and Assistant Professor of Music Therapy at Shenandoah University (2011-2013).

 Dr. Dvorak’s research interests include the use of music in mindfulness practices, and research skill development in music therapy education and training.
 She was awarded the American Music Therapy Association (AMTA) Midwestern Region 2018 Research Award for her work and has published articles in Psychology of Music, Journal of Music Therapy, Music Therapy Perspectives, Nordic Journal of Music Therapy, Canadian Journal of Music Therapy, and Imagine.
 Dr. Dvorak has received research grants from the National Endowment for the Arts, American Music Therapy Association Arthur Flagler Fultz Research Award, The Commons at KU, KU Center for Teaching Excellence, KU Center for Undergraduate Research, KU General Research Fund, and the University of Iowa Department of Rehabilitation Therapies Research Award.
 She regularly presents her research at international, national, regional, and university conferences.